 It is possible to have very high levels of lead in your blood and still not experience any symptoms.
 If you suspect any exposure to lead in your workplace whatsoever, please seek immediate medical attention.

-Free Consultation with New York City Lead Poisoning Attorneys
+Free Consultation with Our New York Lead Poisoning Attorneys

 Occupational lead poisoning is more common in New York than you might think.
 If you have any reason to believe that your workplace may have exposed you or a loved one to lead, you should take action right away.